 Vitamin B1 (a.k.a. thiamin): Thiamin is required to convert glucose and amino acids into energy as well as to develop red blood cells and maintain muscle tissue.
 Thiamin is converted by the body into its active coenzyme form thiamin pyrophosphate (TPP).
 TPP is a catalyst for pyruvate dehydrogenase (PDH), a key enzyme responsible for the conversion of pyruvate into the all-important acetyl-CoA, which is central to the Kreb’s Cycle that in turn generates cellular respiration.
 In ‘underdeveloped’ countries, B1 deficiencies are usually found where foods made from white flour are staples.
 In the ‘developed’ world, where such foods are often fortified with thiamin, the main reasons for deficiencies are alcohol consumption (which impairs thiamin absorption) and poor dietary choices.
 The most serious deficiencies can lead to degenerative nerve disorders such as beriberi and Wernicke-Korsakoff syndrome, diseases also common among chronic alcoholism.

-Thiamin deficiency has also been linked to Type II Diabetes, particularly in the formation of advanced glycation end products (AGEs), which occur at an abnormally high rate among diabetics.
+Thiamin deficiency has also been linked to unstable blood sugar levels, particularly in the formation of advanced glycation end products (AGEs).
 Simply put, AGEs are cellular proteins that are damaged as a result of being exposed to glucose without the mediating action of a co-enzyme.
 Increased AGE occurrence is also commensurate with the aging process.
 Benfotiamine is a lipid-soluble form of thiamin that has been shown in studies to be 5 times more bioavailable than regular thiamin.
-In fact, clinical trials have demonstrated that benfotiamine can improve nerve function by 30% and decrease nerve pain by 50% among diabetics.
+In fact, clinical trials have demonstrated that benfotiamine can improve nerve function by 30% and decrease nerve pain by 50% in those affected.

 Vitamin B2 (a.k.a.
 Riboflavin): While playing a role in the energy metabolism of carbohydrates, fats, and proteins, B2 is particularly active in skin and vision health.
 B2 has long been used as an adjunct in the treatment of neonatal jaundice and has recently been added to anti-migraine protocols as well.
 Ariboflavinosis is the specific condition caused by riboflavin deficiency and its symptoms include sores around the mouth and swelling of the throat, cheilosis (cracks on the lips), and glossitis (inflammation of the tongue).